PogoFrontier/pogo-web-backend/README.md

 ## Server Communication
 The express server uses [WS](https://www.npmjs.com/package/ws) to create a websocket server for the client.
 WS doesn't exist on the client side, so pure [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) are used instead.
 ### Setup
 So you can either communicate on the live server on Heroku, or a localhost:3000 server.
-For development I recommend the latter.
+For development I recommend the latter, it will be the default.
 To switch between the two, just comment and uncomment the corresponding lines of code in `{frontend}/src/config.ts`.
-There is probably a better way for this 😂.
 ### Types of Messages
 - Events <br />
 Creating a room, joining a room, starting the game countdown, submitting a team, etc. are all considered general game events.
 They are JSON stringified objects of the form `{ type: string, payload: object }`.
 They payload varies depending on the type of message, you can find definitions in `{backend}/types/handlers.ts`.
 You can find the different message types in `{backend}/types/actions.ts`.